vanloc1808/mlx-server-OAI-compat/README.md

   - Multi-turn conversations with images
   - Using vision models for detailed image description and analysis

-- **embeddings_examples.ipynb**: A comprehensive guide to using the embeddings API, including:
+- **lm_embeddings_examples.ipynb**: A comprehensive guide to using the embeddings API for text-only models, including:
   - Generating embeddings for single and batch inputs
   - Computing semantic similarity between texts
   - Building a simple vector-based search system